Arch-0/MontereyRealtekIcons/README.md

 #### Manual Installation ####

-Copy the icons from the theme of your choosing and move them to:
+Copy the icons from the theme of your choosing and move them to:\
 `/Library/Application Support/WLAN/StatusBarApp.app/Contents/Resources`

-To open `StatusBarApp.app` you can right click on it and then `Show Package Contents`
+To open `StatusBarApp.app` you can right click on it and then on `Show Package Contents`

 You will need to logout so the changes can be applied!

 #### Screenshot ####

 Here is how it looks:

 ![](https://imgur.com/GmvS6vs.png)

 #### Annoyances ####

-The icons don't change based on System theme.
+The icons don't change based on System theme.\
 I will be looking for a solution to that problem in the near future.

 #### Acknowledgments ####